DataTable can load data of various formats, such as:

 Related sample: Dynamic Loading from DB

-Generally, a data source in case of dynamic loading is a database.
+Generally, in case of dynamic loading a data source is a database.

 On the client side you must define the url parameter (or call the load() method) with a file implementing server-side 'communication'.